Health and safety

 Subject Health and safety

-Course description Course for anyone interested in the role of the PA , or becoming a PA in health and social care, and required training for anyone joining the Support with Confidence accreditation scheme as a PA.
+Course description Course for anyone interested in the role of the PA , or becoming a PA in health and social care.
 Delegates must attend all three sessions to complete the training.
 (Exceptions must be agreed with the trainer.)
 See the dates and delivery methods below.

 Training objectives Usually, the PA works alone with clients, this course gives you an opportunity to: